 1. Provide a Better Overall User Experience

-Neilsen Norman Group, a prominent usability research and consulting firm defines user experience as:
+Neilsen Norman Group, the prominent usability research consulting firm, defines user experience as:

 “User experience” encompasses all aspects of the end-user’s interaction with the company, its services, and its products.

 User experience is the overall feeling of a user while they are interacting with your website.
-A good user experience is when a user finds a website not only easy to use but also pleasing.
+Good user experience is when a user finds a website not only easy to use but also pleasing.

 Creating a usable website that looks equally great on all platforms and devices is the first step in the direction.
 Carefully watch out how your users behave and what influences their decisions.